Aaron3963/CSE_151A_Project/README.md

 - **Kliment Ho**:

+- **Qianjin Zhou**:
-- **Qianjin Zhou**: Worked on EDA and generated headline distribution graphs.
-Contributed to data preprocessed by cleaning headline text.
-Developed and fine-tuned the joint headlines baseline model with Logistic Regression with TF-IDF (grouping entries by date and concatenated all the headlines for each day into a single string to improve TF-IDF predictive power).
-Also contributed to final report writeup and wrote the results section.
+  - Worked on EDA and generated headline distribution graphs
+  - Contributed to data preprocessed by cleaning headline text
+  - Developed and fine-tuned the joint headlines baseline model with Logistic Regression with TF-IDF
+  - Contributed to final report writeup and wrote the results section
+  - Helped maintaining project notebook rendered on github pages

 We collaboratively discussed the project topic and model approaches.
 Regularly reviewed and compared model results as a team to identify areas for improvement and achieve better performance.